Eurydia/notes-on-clean-programming-language/content/Cleanpedia/_content/Primitive Types/Character Type.md

 ## Character Literal

-A character may be constructed by placing one character inside a pair of single quotation marks (`'..'`).
+A character literal is constructed by placing a character inside a pair of single quotation marks (`'..'`).

-All Character can be constructed in the same way.

 ```Clean
 // Language: Clean